-Project Based Learning allows a student to follow their own interests in the analysis of a subject chosen by them.
-This is perfect for students looking to improve their portfolio when applying to a new school or university.
-We’ve found that children get a huge amount of joy from producing a project and seeing it’s completion.
+Project-based learning allows students to follow their interests in the analysis of a subject chosen by them.
+This is perfect for students looking to improve their portfolios when applying for a new school or university.
+We’ve found that students get a huge amount of joy from producing a project and seeing its completion.

 Working with a tutor provides learners with collaborative and contextualised learning skills.
-The tutor plays an important role in monitoring and evaluating of the the progress of the project.
-The goal is to create an end product that your child is proud of showing to others and has academic worth too.
+The tutor plays an important role in monitoring and evaluating the progress of the project.
+The goal is to create an end product that your child is proud of showing to others and has academic value too.

-Example project – When Alexandria came to us she was planning to prepare for an academic scholarship entrance to a top UK school.
+Example project – When Alexandria came to us, she was planning to prepare for an academic scholarship entrance to a top UK school.
 She worked with her tutor to produce a project based on her favourite activity – baking.
-They worked to produce a booklet of the journey of sugar via the silk road, it’s use in Victorian Baking and the modern day molecular gastronomy popularised by Heston Blumenthal.
-She documented her work in recipes, photographs, a website and an historical timeline which she then took along to her scholarship interview.
-This gave her confidence to talk about her interests and showcase her work – earning her the academic scholarship.
+They worked to produce a booklet of the journey of sugar via the silk road, its use in Victorian baking and the modern-day molecular gastronomy popularised by Heston Blumenthal.
+She documented her work in recipes, photographs, a website and a historical timeline, which she then took along to her scholarship interview.
+This gave her the confidence to talk about her interests and showcase her work – earning her an academic scholarship.